FuelLabs/sway-applications/.docs/contributing-book/src/documentation/issues/create-issue.md

 - What steps can be taken to reproduce the issue?
 - What feature is missing and how would you like it to work?
-- Is the improvement an improvement or a personal knitpick?
+- Is the improvement an improvement or a personal nitpick?

 <br>